New Crystal Structures Hide in Plain Sight: A Stress Test for AI-Guided Materials Discovery: Results

-The structure of \ce{GdNiSn4} (Fig.~\ref{GdniSn4_Structure}a) is built from alternating \ce{GdSn2} and \ce{NiSn2} units.
-The \ce{GdSn2} unit, assignable to the \ce{ZrGa2} structure type, consists of uncoordinated Gd sites adjacent to the Sn zigzag chains that run along the crystallographic $a$ axis (Fig.~\ref{GdniSn4_Structure}b).
-This structural motif may contribute to anisotropic physical properties\cite{Makongo2014TheSusceptibilities}.
-The \ce{GdSn2} unit alternates with a \ce{NiSn2} unit that is related to both the polytypic \ce{PdSn2} and \ce{CoGe2} structure types, which differ primarily in stacking sequence\cite{Leineweber2021Preparation10GPa}.
-The \ce{NiSn2} unit consists of two $4^{4}$ Sn square-net sublayers sandwiching a $3^{2}434$ Sn-dimer sublayer, with Ni dimers connecting above and below the four-membered rings of the $3^{2}434$ net (Fig.~\ref{GdniSn4_Structure}c--e).
+The structure of \ce{GdNiSn4}~(Fig.~\ref{Gd114_S}a) is built from alternating \ce{GdSn2} and \ce{NiSn2} units.
+The \ce{GdSn2} unit, of the \ce{ZrGa2} structure type, consists of uncoordinated Gd sites adjacent to Sn zigzag chains running along $a$~(Fig.~\ref{Gd114_S}b) that form a corrugated \ce{GdSn2} sheet.
+The \ce{GdSn2} unit alternates with a \ce{NiSn2} unit related to both the polytypic \ce{PdSn2} and \ce{CoGe2} structure types, which differ only in stacking sequence~\cite{Leineweber2021Preparation10GPa}.
+The \ce{NiSn2} unit consists of two $4^{4}$ Sn square-net sublayers sandwiching a $3^{2}434$ Sn-dimer sublayer, with Ni dimers connecting above and below the four-membered rings of the $3^{2}434$ net~(Fig.~\ref{Gd114_S}c--e).
 We describe individual atomic layers using the vertex configuration notation, where the integers indicate the sizes of the polygonal rings meeting at each vertex (atom), and the superscripts denote the multiplicity of each ring size.
 For example, $4^{4}$ denotes four squares meeting at each vertex, whereas $3^{2}434$ corresponds to the sequence 3--3--4--3--4 around a vertex (three triangles and two squares).
 This vertex configuration matches the Shastry-Sutherland lattice model\cite{SriramShastry1981ExactAntiferromagnet}.
 The short spacing between the Sn square-net and Sn-dimer sublayers indicates that these motifs form a single connected Sn framework rather than structurally isolated layers, consistent with what is seen in the \ce{PdSn2} and \ce{CoGe2} structure types.
-Structure refinement details are provided in Section~S1 of the SI.